-While you watch commercials, do you think to yourself, "I could do that better..."
-When you pass by a billboard, do you say to yourself, "I can't even read that?"
-In the Digital Media Design Program, our goal is to inspire and teach a new generation of media artists how to be employable in the print, photography, videography, and web design industries.
+While you watch commercials, do you think to yourself, "I could do that better"?
+When you pass by a billboard, do you say to yourself, "I can't even read that"?
+In the Digital Media Design Program, our goal is to inspire and teach a new generation of media artists how to be employable in the print, photography, videography and web design industries.
 We'll show you the techniques necessary to produce quality media design, and equip you with tools to grow as creative thinkers and innovators.
-Students in this program will manipulate sound, still images, 3D images, animations and digital video on computers.
-This program will provide training in desktop publishing, painting, drawing, scanning, color correction, solids modeling, animation, sound editing, non-linear video editing, and web page creation.
-For quicker entry into industry a certificate is available.
+Students in this program will manipulate sound, still images, 3-D images, animations and digital video on computers.
+This program will provide training in desktop publishing, painting, drawing, color correction, solids modeling animation, sound editing, nonlinear video editing web page creating, photography, 3D printer, marking and design.
+For quicker entry into the industry, a certificate is also available.